mobilecoinofficial/full-service/README.md

     brew bundle
     ```

-    After openSSL has been installed on your environment, you may need to set some environment variables to allow the rust compiler to find openSSL
+    After openSSL has been installed with brew on MacOS, you may need to set some environment variables to allow the rust compiler to find openSSL

     ```
     PATH="/usr/local/opt/openssl@3/bin:$PATH"